Renatuscape/Nyarlathopet/README.md

 ### Event Scene
 For events which occur between rounds, or forced early under certain conditions
+* Create framework for handling events
+    * Method for building event queue
+    * ✅ Library for holding event data
+    * ✅ Methods for managing event queue
+* Event methods
     * Promotion of a new leader (leader is insane or otherwise dead/missing)
         * This condition should force the event scene regardless of remaining EP
     * ❓ Feature to depose the leader, with better benefits than letting the leader go insane?
     * Attacks by police or investigators (high notoriety)
     * Pet tantrums (high rage)

 ### Misc
 **Magick and Occultism**